pearce2/baseball/README.md

 # Baseball

-This directory contains 2 SQL files and the two result sets for them.
+This directory contains two SQL files and the two result sets for them.

 ## sp_StandardPitching